quantstamp/MorpheusToken_Review/README.md

 The contract features the "standard" ERC20 race condition vulnerability between approve/transferFrom (which is a flaw in ERC20 design).
 While not an immediate vulnerability, it could be mitigated by implementing and recommending users to call increase/decreaseApproval() functions.
 For more information, see https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729.

 ## Centralization of power
-While not a vulnerability, if owner's private key is compromised, then the following issues may arise:
+While not a vulnerability, if the contract owner's private key is compromised, then the following issues may arise:

 * The contract owner can perform unlimited minting, and, consequently, arbitrarily increase the supply.
 It is unclear to us whether the token is intended to have a fixed supply or capped.
 * The owner can also freeze and unfreeze transfers at will.